 April 2013 saw the introduction of the new Business Rates Retention scheme.
-The Council acts as an agent collecting non-domestic rates on behalf of major preceptors and Central Government, as principals collecting rates for themselves.
+The Council acts as an agent of the major precepting authorities and Central Government and collects their share of the non-domestic rates on their behalf.

-Under the new scheme the council shares proportionally (40%) of the risks and rewards of the amount of non-domestic rates collected which could be less or more than predicted.
+Under the new scheme the Council shares proportionally (40%) of the risks and rewards of the amount of non-domestic rates collected which could be less or more than predicted.

-The new scheme also allowed local authorities to come together voluntary to pool their business rates income.
-The council has entered into a pooling arrangements with other Nottinghamshire Authorities.
+The new scheme also allowed local authorities to come together voluntarily to pool their business rates income.
+The Council has entered into a pooling arrangements with other Nottinghamshire Authorities.